nupplaphil/friendica/doc/spec/api/index.md

 * 400 Bad Request: if parameters are missing or items can't be found
 * 403 Forbidden: if the authenticated user is missing
-* 405 Method Not Allowed: if API was called with an invalid method, eg. GET when API require POST
+* 405 Method Not Allowed: if API was called with an invalid method, e.g. GET when API require POST
 * 501 Not Implemented: if the requested API doesn't exist
 * 500 Internal Server Error: on other error conditions